-“Like a leit motif?” he laughed.
+“Like a leit motif?” he laughs.

-“Light liet motif,” I joked.
+“Light liet motif,” I joke.

 “Having fun.
 The question is why do you go there.
 My friends say you never try to take anyone home.”

-“Never?” he arched his eyebrows.
+“Never?” he arches his eyebrows.

 “Well, I’m the exception to the rule.”